theresamaier/2022ws_do_tm/Blog_content.md

 The value of information in today's world also becomes clear with regard to Google's innovations for generating and profiting from information on a completely different scale.
 Worth mentioning here is, for example, the Google car with its lidar (light radar), which scans the surroundings with sixty-four lasers.
 This generates almost a gigabyte of data per second per car and creates a 3D image of its surroundings with a resolution of one centimeter, which can be merged into a live 3D map of the surroundings with a range of about a hundred meters.
 But it also revolutionizes the quality of information, since it is not just static information, but dynamic information - data that captures how things change.

-Another example is Google Glass, the smart glasses that can record or transmit videos or images in real time as people move throughout the day.
+Another example is the Google Glass innovation: The smart glasses that can record or transmit videos or images in real time as people move throughout the day.

 ### Continuous Improvement through experimentation as an essential competitive factor